 - Equipment financing

-One thing to keep in mind is that some business loans may be more difficult to qualify for than others, especially if you have a brand-new business.
+One thing to keep in mind is that some business loans may be more difficult to qualify for than others, especially if you have a brand-new business or don’t have good business credit scores.
 And you may have a harder time getting a term loan from a bank whereas an online lender may be more flexible in offering financing to new businesses.

 A business line of credit could be easier to get approved for but it works a little differently than a loan.
 With a loan, you’re getting a lump sum of money that you can use to fund your business.
 You then repay the loan according to the repayment schedule set by the lender.